Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Vettel will be chasing his first win in Austria this weekend, as his best finish at the Red Bull Ring since its return to F1 in 2014 is his runners-up spot from last year.
 The German has also suffered two retirements at this track.

 If the title race isn't going to become a two-horse one, Red Bull will be looking to Daniel Ricciardo to turn in a big performance here.
-The Australian is 49 points back on Hamilton ahead of this weekend; his team-mate Max Verstappen is a long way behind, but appears to be coming into some form after two podiums in the last two races.
+The Australian is 49 points back on Hamilton ahead of this weekend; his team-mate Max Verstappen is a long way behind but appears to be coming into some form after two podiums in the last two races.

 What LBJ's Opt-Out Means for Every Suitor